JediFonseca/mass_renamer/README.md

 ### 🎯 Purpose

 This software was created for **recreational and experimental purposes**.
 It is being made available as **free** and **open-source**.
 If it helps you in any way, make good use of it.
 Feel free to contribute, adapt, or share!
 I am not a developer, I don't work in the field, and I don't have in-depth knowledge of any programming language.
-The development of this software was done **for fun and as a hobby** with the assistance of the AI (Vibe Coding).
+The development of this software was done **for fun and as a hobby** with the assistance of AI (Vibe Coding).

 ---